enclaive/buckypaper-openssh/README.md

 [OpenSSH](https://openssh.org/) is an open-source implementation of the Secure Shell protocol.  ([View the original README](https://github.com/open-quantum-safe/openssh-portable/blob/OQS-master/README.original.md).)

-OQS-OpenSSH is a fork of OpenSSH that adds quantum-safe key exchange and signature algorithms using [liboqs](https://github.com/open-quantum-safe/liboqs) for prototyping and evaluation purposes.
+buckypaper-OpenSSH is a fork of OQS-OpenSSH that adds quantum-safe key exchange and signature algorithms using [liboqs](https://github.com/open-quantum-safe/liboqs) for prototyping and evaluation purposes.
 This fork is not endorsed by the OpenSSH project.

-THIS PROJECT IS PRESENTLY INACTIVE.
+THE UPSTREAM PROJECT IS PRESENTLY INACTIVE.
 CONTRIBUTORS WANTED.

 - [Overview](#overview)
 - [Status](#status)